FAQs for Grant Holders

 You can only hold one revenue grant from us at a time.
 If you wish to apply for further revenue funding, the earliest you can do so is 6 months before the end of your grant period.
 If successful, we would not release any funds before your existing grant ends and you’ve sent us your End of Grant Report.

-It is possible to hold a revenue grant and a capital grant from us at the same time.
-If you have a revenue grant already and need capital funding for a vehicle, or, if you have a capital grant and need revenue funding, please use our Funding checker to see which of our funds you might be able to access.
+It is possible to hold a revenue grant and a Transport Grant from us at the same time (Transport Grants can provide revenue and/or capital funding).
+If you have a revenue grant already and need funding for a vehicle or transport costs, or, if you have a Transport Grant and need revenue funding, please use our Funding checker to see which of our funds you might be able to access.

 If you have a revenue grant, you can reapply for further revenue funding from 6 months before the end of your grant period.
 If successful, we would not release any funds before your existing grant ends and you’ve sent us your End of Grant Report.

-If you have a Community Vehicle or Community Building capital grant from us, you can hold a revenue grant at the same time.
-If you wish to reapply for further Community Vehicle funding once your current grant ends, we recommend that you call us first to discuss.
-Our Community Building fund is now closed.
+If you have a Transport Grant, you can hold a revenue grant at the same time.
+If you wish to reapply for a further Transport Grant once your current grant ends, we recommend that you call us first to discuss.

-You can reapply for funding once your existing grant ends and you’ve sent us your End of Grant Report (if applicable).
+You can reapply for further revenue funding from 6 months before the end of your grant period.
+If successful, we would not release any funds before your existing grant ends, and you’ve sent us your End of Grant Report.

 Your decision email explains how soon you can reapply.
 If the reason we didn’t award you funding was something we think you can address, you may be able to reapply once you have been able to do so.